The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 7. But what about adults — can they improve their Executive Functions?

 Absolutely.
-For adults who struggle with executive function, it can often feel as if life is a never-ending game of catch-up, but there are ways to raise your game:
+For adults who struggle with executive function, it can often feel as if life is a never-ending game of catch-up, but there are modalities to raise your game:

 Habit Stacking: Adding new habits on top of an existing habit.
-For instance, look at your calendar over the proverbial morning coffee.
+To point out, look at your calendar over the proverbial morning coffee.

 Delegation: You are not the one to do it all.
 Do not do everything yourself whenever possible.